-The Blue Wing Olive (BWO) is a member of the Baetis family.
-A common insect found in our beloved Missouri River.
-This small insect plays a big role in the food chain, serving as an important calorie source for Brown and Rainbow trout.
-Let’s explore the entomology, life cycle and patterns for fishing the Blue Wing Olive hatch.
+The Blue Wing Olive (BWO) is a member of the Baetis family, a common insect found in our beloved Missouri River.
+This small insect plays a big role in the food chain, serving as an important calorie source for brown and rainbow trout.
+Let’s explore the entomology, life cycle, and patterns for fishing the Blue Wing Olive hatch.

-The Timing and Conditions
+Timing and Conditions

-The Blue Wing Olive hatch typically occurs in the spring and fall, with prime fishing opportunities arising from late March to early May and again in September through November.
-These transitional seasons bring cooler temperatures and changing weather patterns, creating the ideal conditions for this prolific hatch.
+The Blue Wing Olive hatch typically occurs in the spring and fall, with prime fishing opportunities arising from late March to early May and again from September through November.
+These transitional seasons bring cooler temperatures and changing weather patterns, creating ideal conditions for this prolific hatch.
 Water temperatures play a crucial role in triggering the emergence of Blue Wing Olives.
-As temperatures range between 45°F to 57°F (7°C to 13°C), these mayflies begin their life cycle, hatching from the riverbed and ascending to the water’s surface in vast numbers.
+As temperatures range between 45°F and 57°F (7°C to 13°C), these mayflies begin their life cycle, hatching from the riverbed and ascending to the water’s surface in vast numbers.
 The Missouri River’s consistent flows and controlled releases from Holter Dam contribute to the stable water conditions necessary for the Blue Winged Olives to thrive.

 The Life Cycle of the Blue Wing Olive (Baetis)